yjunechoe/jlmerclusterperm/README.md

 #> ──────────────────────────────────────────────────
 ```

-Fit jlmer at each timepoint:
+Fit jlmer at each timepoint and get a z-matrix back with
+`jlmer_by_time`:

 ``` r
 jlmer_by_time(mm$julia_formula, mm$data, time = "Time")